FrameworkComputer/linux-docs/Ubuntu24.04LTS-Setup-amd-fw16.md

 ### Bonus Step (for former Mac users) Reduce Font Scaling to Match Your Needs

-We received feedback that for users coming from OS X, installing GNOME Tweaks, browsing to Fonts and reducing the font size from 1.00 to .080 may be prefered.
+We received feedback that for users coming from OS X, installing GNOME Tweaks, browsing to Fonts, and reducing the font size from 1.00 to 0.80 may be preferred.

 - Goto Displays, set scaling to 200%.
 This will look too large, so let's fix the fonts.
 - Install with: